VoxeLibre/VoxeLibre/CONTRIBUTING.md

 ### Rules about both bugs and feature requests
 * Stay polite towards the developers and anyone else involved in the discussion.
-* Choose a descriptive title.
+* Choose a descriptive title (e.g. not just "crash", "bug" or "question" ).
 * Please write in plain, understandable English.
 It will be easier to communicate.
 * Please start the issue title with a capital letter.